 How does Lucy answer questions?

 In addition, Lucy provides a confidence score for all her responses, which are prioritized with the highest scores on top.
-Users can provide feedback on Lucy’s responses to let her know if they are relevant or not, enabling Lucy to improve at everything she does.
+Users can provide feedback on Lucy’s responses to let her know if they are relevant or not, enabling Lucy to improve at everything she does and, subsequently, ameliorate her confidence score.

 What if Lucy can’t find the answer?